-It is the policy of Broward International University that an Incomplete grade could be used by a faculty member, at his/her discretion, to record a temporary designation representing a student inability to complete a gradable portion of a coursework for reasons beyond his/her control.
-Under this policy, an incomplete grade could only be recorded if the student has already completed a significant portion of the gradable coursework and, as a result, earned a passing grade ( $\geq \mathbf{C}$ ) even if the missing gradable coursework is not considered.
-Furthermore, to take advantage of this opportunity, the affected student must submit the requirements imposed by the course Professor no later than one (1) academic term after the incomplete grade was awarded.
+It is the policy of Broward International University that an Incomplete grade may be used by a faculty member, at his/her discretion, to record a temporary designation representing a student's inability to complete a gradable portion of a coursework due to reasons beyond his/her control.
+Before granting an Incomplete grade, the course Professor must notify the School Coordination to ensure proper documentation and compliance with academic policies.

+Under this policy, an Incomplete grade may only be recorded if the student has already completed a significant portion of the gradable even if the missing coursework is not considered.
+Furthermore, to take advantage of this opportunity, the affected student must submit the requirements imposed by the course Professor no later than one (1) academic term after the Incomplete grade was awarded.

-An Incomplete grade may be granted, at the discretion of the course Professor, only to a student who experienced a mitigating circumstance, such as an unexpected personal, job-related, or medical emergency, that justifiably prevented the completion of required coursework within the timeframe allowed.
-Under this policy, an incomplete grade cannot be granted to a student as a replacement for a failing grade even if such student experienced an emergency like those previously described.
-Furthermore, an incomplete grade may not be granted to provide a student with an opportunity to improve his/her grade by completing additional coursework after the end of an academic term.
+An Incomplete grade may be granted, at the discretion of the course Professor, only to a student who has experienced a mitigating circumstance, such as an unexpected personal, job-related, or medical emergency, that justifiably prevented the completion of required coursework within the allowed timeframe.
+Professors must consult with the School Coordination before assigning an Incomplete grade to ensure all necessary conditions are met.

+Under this policy, an Incomplete grade cannot be granted as a replacement for a failing grade, even if the student experienced an emergency like those previously described.
+Additionally, an Incomplete grade may not be granted to provide a student with an opportunity to improve his/her grade by completing additional coursework after the end of an academic term.